markmurphydev/ruby-wasm/notes/Sprints/Backlog.md

 ## Not immediate priorities
 - Research Binaryen ー Viable post-compilation optimizer?
 Do I want one?
 - "Wasm spec explained" posts

+## Administrative
+- Check if Obsidian has a metadata system for item point values, etc.
 # Completed